Vinelab/NeoEloquent/README.md

 ### Pivot Tables in Many-To-Many Relationships
 This is not supported, instead we will be using [Edges](#edges) to work with relationships between models.

-### `_nodeId` property

-- The `_node_id` property is reserverd, do not assign a property `_nodeId` to a Node unless you would like it to actually be the Node id, `NeoEloquent` has a special case when dealing with node ids since it is treated differently by the Neo4j client.

 ### Nested Arrays and Objects

-- Due to the limitations imposed by the objects map types that can be stored in a single Node, you can never have nested *arrays* or *objects* in a single model, make sure it's flat. *Example:*
+- Due to the limitations imposed by the objects map types that can be stored in a single, you can never have nested *arrays* or *objects* in a single model, make sure it's flat. *Example:*